10. Execution threads

 - line 1: the current thread had no name

-- line 8: the program is terminated by Ctrl-C.
+- line 8: the program is interrupted by Ctrl-C.

-It is possible to have applications where pieces of code execute "simultaneously" in different execution threads.
-When we say that threads execute simultaneously, we are often using the term loosely.
-If the machine has only one processor, as is still often the case, the threads share this processor: they each have access to it, in turn, for a brief moment (a few milliseconds).
-This is what creates the illusion of parallel execution.
-The amount of time allocated to a thread depends on various factors, including its priority, which has a default value but can also be set programmatically.
-When a thread has the processor, it normally uses it for the entire time allotted to it.
-However, it can release it early:
+It is possible to have applications where pieces of code run "simultaneously" in different execution threads.
+When we say that threads run simultaneously, this is often a misnomer.
+If the machine has only one processor, as is still often the case, the threads share this processor: they each have access to it, in turn, for a short time (a few milliseconds).
+This gives the illusion of parallel execution.
+The portion of time allocated to a thread depends on various factors, including its priority, which has a default value but can also be set programmatically.
+When a thread has the processor, he uses it normally for the full time allotted.
+However, he can release it early:

 - by waiting for an event (Wait, Join)

-- by sleeping for a specified period (Sleep)
+- by putting itself to sleep for a set period of time (Sleep)

-- A thread T is first created using one of the constructors presented above, for example:
+- A thread T is first created by one of the manufacturers presented above, for example :

 where Start is a method with one of the following two signatures: